Take the Quiz

 • Advanced AMD in one eye, but not the other eye.
 Advanced AMD involves either a breakdown of cells in the retina (called geographic atrophy or dry AMD), or the growth of abnormal blood vessels under the retina (called neovascular or wet AMD).
 Either of these forms of advanced AMD can cause vision loss.

-Am I getting enough zinc?
+Am I getting enough zinc for my eye health?

 pasted image 0 6